 This is the first room that I visited (excepting the main gallery).
 It was rumored to be Mr. Allerton's favorite room in the house, and I quite agree.
 Originally it was the library, and you can see (in photos coming soon) that there are still plenty of shelves.
 It was also used as the dining room, as it is adjacent to the breakfast room, and nearest to the kitchens.

 This room is rectangular in overall dimensions.
-I'd estimate it to be about 20-25 ft long and about 12-15 ft wide.
-The ceiling is lower than in the main hall.
-I'd guess 10 ft, knowing that the doorway is 8 ft tall.
+It's about 20-25 ft long and about 12-15 ft wide.
+The ceiling is lower than in the main hall; it's 12 ft.

 The window seat was designed by John Gregg Allerton as a later addition to the butternut room.